davidroman0O/frango/examples/render_embed/README.md

 				},
 			},
 		}
-	})
+	}

-	// Also make the dashboard available at the root for convenience php.HandlePHP("/", targetPath)
+	// SIMPLIFIED VERSION - Use the intuitive HandleEmbedWithRender method php.HandleEmbedWithRender("/dashboard", dashboardTemplate, "php/dashboard.php", renderFn)

-	php.SetRenderHandler("/", php.SetRenderHandler("/dashboard"))
+	// Also make it available at the root for convenience php.HandleEmbedWithRender("/", dashboardTemplate, "php/dashboard.php", renderFn)

 	// Start the server with the PHP middleware log.Println("Server starting on :8082")